The ABC’s of Group and School Tours.

-- Kindergarten–Grade 3: Tours are generally one hour
+- Kindergarten–Grade 3: Tours are generally one to two hours

-- Grades 4–12: Tours vary in length from one to four hours
+- Grades 4–12: Tours vary in length from two to four hours

-Tour Fee: $5 per student; chaperones complimentary (Fee does not include transportation, which may be subsidized through private funding.
-For details, contact the Museum).
+School Tours for Grades K-12 are free.
+Transportation for public school may be subsidized through private funding.
+For details, contact the Museum.
 Please arrange for one chaperone for every 10 students.

 For more info, contact the Museum’s Education Department at 724.837.1500, x119 or email@example.com